vegaprotocol/documentation/docs/api/graphql/overview.md

 hide_title: false
 sidebar_position: 1
 ---
-GraphQL provides read-only queries and subscriptions for getting data from Vega.
+Vega's GraphQL API provides read-only queries and subscriptions for getting data.
 Support is built into the data nodes, and some Vega data nodes may have a GraphQL interface enabled.
 GraphQL is an alternative to REST that provides more flexibility for building custom queries.
+The availability of the GraphQL API is determined by the node operator.

-While REST provides multiple endpoints with small amounts of data, GraphQL provides a single endpoint that inputs complex queries and outputs as much information as is needed for the query.
+While REST provides multiple endpoints with small amounts of data, GraphQL provides a single endpoint that allows users to input complex queries and outputs as much information as is needed for the query.

 :::note Intro to the APIs
 For general guidance and info you need to know about the APIs provided by Vega, read the [Using the APIs](../using-the-apis.md) page.